website Translator

 How to conduct the test

-This test requires the athlete to perform a series of two footed back and forth jumps over the sides of a hexagon.
+This test requires the athlete to perform a series of two-footed back-and-forth jumps over a hexagon's sides.

 • The athlete warms up for 10 minutes